Skip to main content

 • Sleep Disturbances ∞ Difficulty falling asleep or staying asleep, often due to an inverted cortisol rhythm where levels are high at night.

-Furthermore, the production of (GH), which is essential for cellular repair, metabolism, and maintaining lean body mass, is also impaired.
+Furthermore, the production of growth hormone (GH), which is essential for cellular repair, metabolism, and maintaining lean body mass, is also impaired.
 GH is released in pulses, primarily during deep sleep.
 The sleep disturbances caused by HPA axis dysfunction, combined with the suppressive effects of high cortisol, lead to a significant reduction in GH output.

 This accelerates the aging process at a cellular level and hinders the body’s ability to heal and regenerate.
 Understanding this interconnected web of hormonal systems reveals why a single-minded focus on just “managing stress” is often insufficient.
 True recovery requires a clinical approach that addresses the specific endocrine dysfunctions that have resulted from the chronic activation of your survival systems.